DaehwanKimLab/hisat2/docs/_pages/hisat3n.md

     make

-Make sure that you are in the `hisat-3n` branch
+Make sure that you select the `hisat-3n` branch

 Build a 3N index with `hisat-3n-build`
 -----------
-`hisat-3n-build` builds a 3N-index, which internally contains two hisat2 indexes for a set of DNA sequences.
-For standard 3N-index, each index contains 16 files with suffix `.3n.*.*.ht2`.
+`hisat-3n-build` builds a 3N-index, which internally contains two [HISAT2] indexes for a set of DNA sequences.
+For the standard 3N-index, each index contains 16 files with suffix `.3n.*.*.ht2`.
-For repeat 3N-index, there are 16 more files in addition to the standard 3N-index, and they have the suffix `.3n.*.rep.*.ht2`.
+For the repeat 3N-index, there are 16 more files in addition to the standard 3N-index, and these files have the suffix `.3n.*.rep.*.ht2`.
-These files constitute the hisat-3n index and no other file is needed to alignment reads to the reference.
+These files constitute the entirety of the HISAT-3N index.

-* Example for standard HISAT-3N index building:
+* An example for building a standard HISAT-3N index:
 `hisat-3n-build genome.fa genome`

-* Example for repeat HISAT-3N index building (require 256 GB memory):
+* An example for building a repeat HISAT-3N index, which requires 256GB memory:
 `hisat-3n-build --repeat-index genome.fa genome`

-It is optional to make the graph index and add SNP or spicing site information to the index, to increase the alignment accuracy. for more detail, please check the [HISAT2 manual].
+It is optional to make a graph index and add SNP or splice site information to the index, which can increase the alignment accuracy.
+For more details, please refer to the [HISAT2 manual].

 [HISAT2 manual]: {{ site.baseurl }}{% link _pages/manual.md %}

-    # Standard HISAT-3N integrated index with SNP information
+    # Standard HISAT-3N index with SNPs included
     hisat-3n-build --exons genome.exon genome.fa genome

-    # Standard HISAT-3N integrated index with splicing site information
+    # Standard HISAT-3N index with splice sites included
     hisat-3n-build --ss genome.ss genome.fa genome

-    # Repeat HISAT-3N integrated index with SNP information
+    # Repeat HISAT-3N index with SNPs included
     hisat-3n-build --repeat-index --exons genome.exon genome.fa genome

-    # Repeat HISAT-3N integrated index with splicing site information
+    # Repeat HISAT-3N index with splice sites included
     hisat-3n-build --repeat-index --ss genome.ss genome.fa genome

 Alignment with `hisat-3n`
 ------------